 One such entrant in this ever-growing counterfeit risk landscape is the social media influencer.
-Social media influencers are often known to lead their followers directly into the hands of counterfeit gangs.
+Social media influencers are often known to lead their followers directly into the hands of counterfeit products and gangs.
 And detecting, monitoring and curbing this has become harder than ever.

 The growth of counterfeit products and the influence of social media